 Bring a process.
 See what it is carrying.

-How obligations apply, where data risks emerge, and what controls are required — visible across your process.
+See how obligations apply, where data risks emerge, and what controls are required across your process.

 Use what you already have.